 No abortion procedures to be performed in hotel rooms.

-Hospitals have early warning systems to alert providers to cases of sepsis and pulmonary embolism which hotels and outpatient monitoring are not equipped with.
-Both physical conditions are common risks for death according to the safe motherhood initiative.
-In addition to safety of the woman obtaining the abortion public safety is compromised when biohazard materials from labor and delivery are left in public areas without medical level sanitation.
+Hospitals have early warning systems to alert providers to sepsis and pulmonary embolism cases that hotels and outpatient monitoring do not have.
+Both physical conditions are common risks for death, according to the safe motherhood initiative.
+In addition to the safety of the woman obtaining the abortion, public safety is compromised when biohazard materials from labor and delivery are left in public areas without medical level sanitation.

-All 3 of the above proposed are passable and essential to the well-being of women in New Mexico.
-These proposed legislative moves, though not outlawing abortion directly, could produce a dramatic shift in the abortion culture of New Mexico.
-New Mexico shouldn’t be a state thought of for the ability to obtain an elective late term abortion in a hotel room...but right now it is.
+All three of the above proposed are passable and essential to the well-being of women in New Mexico.
+Though not outlawing abortion directly, these proposed legislative moves could produce a dramatic shift in the abortion culture of New Mexico.
+New Mexico shouldn’t be a state thought of for the ability to obtain an elective late-term abortion in a hotel room, but right now it is.
 These small moves would ultimately save countless lives.

-“We need to continue to work together to keep these issues front and center so New Mexican's know just how bad it is to be the abortion capital of the nation.”
-Says New Mexico State Representative David Gallegos “This needs to change, it is no longer just a talking point, we need to continue to stand and Fight.”
+“We need to continue to work together to keep these issues front and center so New Mexican's know just how bad it is to be the abortion capital of the nation, said New Mexico State Representative David Gallegos, “This needs to change.
+It is no longer just a talking point.
+We need to continue to stand and fight.”

 Abortion On Trial is beseeching the elected representatives of New Mexico to take up any of these three urgent and necessary abortion-related proposals.
 Let there be no more Jessicas, no more Nicoles, and no more Keishas.
 The support for legal abortion in New Mexico is tremendous.
 Let us present and pass these realistic restricting measures to protect lives from the dangerous lack of standards currently held in New Mexico.